zaramihnea/Catology/README.md

 4. Tune model hyperparameters using Grid Search and Randomizer Search
 5. Combine the best classifiers using hard or soft voting
 6. Save the model(s) on the disk for later usage

+### Implement the other smaller components
+- **Request Parser**

+Google OpenAI API can be used for this or just simple language model templating
+- **Template / Model that outputs attributes for a breed**

+Language model templating can be used here
+- **Text generator for breed attributes**

+OpenAI API can be used or language model templating
+- **Text generator for breed**

+OpenAI APIor  language model templating